 I grew up in Volta Redonda, a city in the state of Rio de Janeiro (Brazil).
-There, during my youth, I was part of some fanzine production groups.
+During my youth, I was part of some fanzine production groups.
 At the age of 15, I was deeply involved in the film scene – so involved that I even traveled to a film festival in India to represent my fellow animators of the short film we produced.

 I graduated in Social Communication with emphasis in Publishing (ECo-UFRJ, 2013), having focused my studies on picturebooks.
 I have worked at Fundação Getúlio Vargas and Editora Jorge Zahar on the fields of visual arts and graphic production.
-I was a CAPES fellow during my Master in Arts, Culture and Languages (IAD-UFJF, 2017), in which I developed research about book-apps.
+I was a CAPES fellow during my Master in Arts, Culture and Languages (IAD-UFJF, 2017), in which I developed research about book-apps (story apps).
 During that period I was part of IRG (Iconicity Research Group).

-My topics of interest are visual comunication, storytelling, digital technologies, intermediality, cognitive science and culture.
+My topics of interest are visual arts, communications, intermediality, cognitive science and culture.

 I am currently conducting a research entitled “Going through the woods between the imaginary world and the real one: Red Riding Hood in transmedial transformation” as a FCT Fellow in the Doctoral Program in Materialities of Literature (CLP-UC).
 In the research group “Digital Mediation and Materialities of Literature” I work on two projects, “Ex Machina: Inscription and Literature”, and “Murals and Literature: Digital Creation in Educational Context”.
 In addition, I am the current executive editor of the journal MATLIT: Materialities of Literature.